daniaokuye/winnerineast.github.io/README.md

 - [Tengine](https://github.com/winnerineast/Tengine): Tengine, developed by OPEN AI LAB, is a lite, high-performance, and modular inference engine for embedded device.
 - [TencentOS-Tiny](https://github.com/winnerineast/TencentOS-tiny): Tecent IoT OS.
 - [Tensorflow nvJetson](https://github.com/winnerineast/tensorflow-nvJetson):TensorFlow for Nvidia Jetson TX1/TX2.
+- [tx2-flash](https://github.com/winnerineast/tx2-flash): Guidance to flash JetPack to TX2 with MacOS through a VirtualBox machine.
 - [zetta](https://github.com/winnerineast/zetta):Zetta is an open source, API-first, Node.js-based platform for the Internet of Things.
 To learn more about Zetta now, jump to Introduction to Zetta on the Zetta doc wiki.

 ## <a name="VisualizationTools">Visualization Tools</a>